 Single-server configuration on EC2 Container Service

-You can use EC2 to run docassemble in a single-server arrangement.
+If you want, you can use EC2 to run docassemble in a single-server arrangement.
 (It is not particularly “scalable” to do so, but you might find it convenient.)

 How it works